unlock-protocol/unlock/unlock-protocol.com/blog/ethereum-name-service.md

 In the Ethereum ecosystem, accounts are identified by addresses.
 These addresses are public keys which all start with `0x` followed by 42 hexadecimal 'digits'.
 It's a great unique identifier for machines, but, for most people, it is impossible to read, remember, recognize or even just type!

-Wallets are providing tools like copy and paste, or QR codes to simplify the process of sharing an address.
+Wallets provide tools like copy and paste, or QR codes to simplify the process of sharing an address.
 They also often add the ability to record an "alias" for addresses which should make it easier to identify previously recorded addresses.

 Another approach is to use the [Ethereum Name Service](https://ens.domains/).
 This system, akin to the Domain Name System, lets people register names for their addresses, on chain.
 This allows other application and people to identify these addresses and show a human-friendly name instead of the long hexadecimal string.